 From the visual image displayed by Tribunews are as follows:

 Image 4.
-Drive-In Concert is the first car concert in Indonesia
+Drive-In Concert is the first car concert in Jakarta

 Source: (Kintoko, 2020)

 Watching a music concert in the car is with the health protocols is the concept of the Drive In Concert.
 There must be a consequences for the audio; in the case of this concert the committee cooperates with radio to broadcasting the audio of the concert via FM frequency It’s played at the same time with the convergence on live sound system.